Press

 "...superlative ensemble work..."

--Mary Shen Barnidge, Windy City Times
+~Mary Shen Barnidge, Windy City Times

-"...the feeling of simultaneous claustrophobia and wide-open emptiness is beautifully evoked both by the simple set (a dirt-platform "cornfield" and a metal bed) and the way the actors inhabit it.""...the production provides a potent emotional punch.
-We'll be watching for this group. "
+"...the feeling of simultaneous claustrophobia and wide-open emptiness is beautifully evoked both by the simple set (a dirt-platform "cornfield" and a metal bed) and the way the actors inhabit it." "...the production provides a potent emotional

--Ruth Welte, TimeOut Chicago
+~Ruth Welte, TimeOut Chicago

 Review of The Typographer’s Dream at 5th Floor Productions (Chicago):